hrkoren/passwordgenerator/README.md

 8. The password will then be generated and displayed in the box.
 9. Click on the 'Generate Password' button again to create another random password based on the selections made, as noted above.

+## Technologies Used
+This project uses html, css, javascript, and Google Fonts.
 ## License

 This project is not licensed.